What are Flyte users saying?

 What is Flyte™?

-Flyte is a simple, effective in-home treatment for stress urinary incontinence (SUI), designed to strengthen and treat weakened pelvic floor muscles to substantially improve bladder leaks when used as directed for 5 minutes per day for 6 weeks, the standard treatment time.
+Flyte is a simple, effective bladder leak treatment for stress urinary incontinence (SUI), designed to strengthen and treat weakened pelvic floor muscles to substantially improve bladder leaks when used as directed for 5 minutes per day for 6 weeks, the standard treatment time.
+Use Flyte at home without a prescription!

 What is the story of Flyte?